davinryan/aws-associate-architect/safe-architect/A.how-i-operate-pi-planning.md

 # Contribute to management review and problem-solving
 * use inspect and adapt.
 Don't rely on organisation to do this, do it yourself when you need it **Have a session after PI planning to discuss**
-Note: Done via program management review and problem-solving.
+Note: Done via value management review and problem-solving.
 In Large SAFE this is called Solution train management review and problem-solving
 * what did we learn
 * what adjustments need to be made to vision, scope